textiles-lab/Jacq3G/README.md

 connection.shutdown()
 ```

-## send-pick
+## send-picks

-Send-pick is a small utility that uses Jacq3G to send a single pick (passed as a string of ones and zeroes on the command line) to the loom.
-You can use it (along with various other shell utilities) to easily pipe patterns to the loom:
+Send-picks is a small utility that uses Jacq3G to send picks from a file (containing, on each line, a string of ones and zeroes) to the loom.
+You can use it to easily pipe patterns to the loom:

 ```
-cat twill.txt | xargs -n1 ./send-pick.py
+./send-picks.py twill.txt
 ```

 ## TODO